masterAndoy/Ce7ven-Plus-Admin-Mssg/README.md

 Thank you for choosing this app

 REST ASSURED we will give you the best connection

-Pls SHARE this APP to your Friends and RELATIVES
+Pls SHARE this APP to your RELATIVES and Friends!!